uep239/uep239.github.io/_sources/index.md

-# Gesopatial Programming with Python
+# Geospatial Programming with Python
 UEP-0239 | Tufts University | Urban and Environmental Policy and Planning | Spring 2021

 ```{attention}